project-copilot/screenvoice-capture/backlog/userstory-05.md

 Title:

-Implement Server-Side Token Validation
+Backend Token Validation

 Description:

-As a developer, I want to implement server-side validation of Google tokens to ensure secure and reliable authentication, allowing only authenticated users to access premium features.
+User:
+As a developer working on the Chrome extension

+Action:
+I want to validate Google tokens on the backend

+Outcome:
+So that I can ensure secure authentication for users accessing premium features

 Acceptance Criteria:

-The backend server should receive the Google token from the Chrome extension after the user signs in.
+The backend receives the Google token from the Chrome extension upon user sign-in.

-The server must validate the received token with the Google Auth API to confirm its authenticity.
+The backend successfully validates the token with the Google Auth API.

-Upon successful validation, the server should create or update the user record in the database and issue a session token for further interactions.
+If the token is valid, the backend creates or updates the user record in the database.

-If the token validation fails, the server should return an appropriate error message to the Chrome extension, indicating the failure and suggesting the user re-authenticate.

-The implementation should ensure that all API calls related to premium features are gated based on the user's authentication status.
+A session token is issued to the user upon successful validation.

+The system logs any failed validation attempts for security auditing.

+Appropriate error messages are returned to the frontend for invalid tokens.

 Technical Reference:

-Token Reception and Forwarding (Backend Developer)

-Implement an endpoint to receive the Google token from the Chrome extension.

-Ensure secure transmission of the token to prevent interception.

-Token Validation (Backend Developer)

-Integrate with the Google Auth API to validate the received token.

-Handle responses from the Google Auth API, including success and failure scenarios.

-User Record Management (Backend Developer)

-Create or update user records in the database based on the validation result.

-Implement logic to issue a session token upon successful validation.
+Implement a RESTful API endpoint (POST /auth/google) for token validation.

-Error Handling (Backend Developer)

-Develop a mechanism to return clear error messages to the Chrome extension in case of validation failure.

-Ensure the error handling process is user-friendly and provides guidance for re-authentication.

-Implementation Steps:

-Set up the endpoint to receive the Google token (sequential).

-Implement token validation with the Google Auth API (sequential).
+Use the Google Auth API to verify the token and retrieve user information.

-Create or update user records based on validation results (sequential).

-Develop error handling for failed validations (sequential).

-This implementation will enhance the security of the Chrome extension by ensuring that only authenticated users can access premium features, aligning with the overall goal of providing a secure and reliable user experience.
+Ensure secure storage of session tokens using JWT.

+Implement logging for both successful and failed authentication attempts.

+Follow best practices for error handling and user feedback in the Chrome extension.

+Scenarios:

+Happy Path:

+User successfully signs in with Google, and the backend validates the token, creating a user session.

+Invalid Token:

+User attempts to sign in with an expired or invalid token, and the backend returns an appropriate error message.

+Network Error:

+User's token validation request fails due to network issues, and the system handles the error gracefully, prompting the user to try again.